 There are many reasons for you to move to Lakeland.
-This is true whether you are a parent looking for the perfect place to raise your family, if you’re young and looking to root yourself into a growing city, or if you have recently retired and are looking for a location to spend a healthy and active retirement.
+This is true whether you are a parent looking for the perfect place to raise your family, if you’re young and looking to root yourself in a growing city, or if you have recently retired and are looking for a location to spend a healthy and active retirement.
 Lakeland is a place that can cater to a wide variety of interests and needs.

-If you’re searching for a particularly exciting, diverse, and up and coming spot to buy a home in Lakeland, we can heartily recommend the Dixieland historic district.
+If you’re searching for a particularly exciting, diverse, and up-and-coming spot to buy a home in Lakeland, we can heartily recommend the Dixieland historic district.
 This is one of the city’s most storied and active neighborhoods, with an illustrious past and an even more enchanting future.

 Where is Dixieland and Why Should You Get to Know it?

 Dixieland is one of Lakeland’s oldest and most historic districts within the city.
 You’ll find it snugly ensconced between Lake Hunter on the east and Dobbins Park to the south.
 In the middle, it mostly runs along Walnut Street.
 So much for the mere coordinates.

 What’s so great about this area?

 The answer is in the vast variety of shops, parks, and historic amusements that you can easily find here.
 No matter what time of the day you find yourself strolling along one of Dixieland’s streets, you’re sure to find something rewarding.
 And this is why the neighborhood has long been one of Central Florida’s best-kept secrets.

 This is a Neighborhood with a Long and Proud History

 Since it was first founded in 1907, Dixieland has been the jewel of Lakeland.
 This classic old-fashioned neighborhood is simultaneously one of the most fashionable and fast developing in the region.
 You’ll find plenty of excitement along with lots of scope for peaceful relaxation.